Predator (fictional species): Film portrayals

 In Alien vs. Predator (2004), Welsh actor Ian Whyte, standing at 7 ft 1 in, took over the Predator suit, portraying the "Scar" Predator.
 Whyte returned to play the "Wolf" Predator in Aliens vs. Predator: Requiem (2007).

 In Predators (2010), Brian Steele and Carey Jones portrayed the "Black Super Predators," a new breed who had been dropping humans on their planet for years to play a survival game against them.
 In a nod to the original film, Derek Mears played the "Classic Predator," resembling the original creature from Predator.

-In The Predator (2018), stuntman Brian A. Prince, standing 6 ft 10 in, portrayed the "standard" Predator, who steals a weapon called the "Predator Killer" and is pursued by a larger, genetically-enhanced Predator.
-The enhanced Predator was mostly CGI, though both Prince and Canadian actor Kyle Strauts (standing 6 ft 9 in) served as stand-ins on set.
+In The Predator (2018), stuntman Brian A. Prince, standing 6 ft 10 in, portrayed the "standard" Predator, while a larger genetically enhanced Predator was CGI, though both Prince and Canadian actor Kyle Strauts, standing at 6 ft 10 in served as stand-ins on set.

 In the prequel Prey, Dane DiLiegro plays a more primitive version of the Predator.
 This iteration relies more on brute strength and hand-to-hand combat than the stealth-based tactics of later Predators, using metal spear tips and arrows instead of plasma-based weaponry.
 Its mask is made of bone rather than the smooth steel of later Predators, though it functions the same way.
 While visually distinct, this version of the Predator adheres to the species' honor code and spares those it doesn't deem a threat.

 For Predator: Badlands, Dimitrius Schuster-Koloamatangi portrays a young runt Predator named Dek.
 For this iteration, Dek's body was portrayed by a traditional Predator suit, while the face was CGI motion capture.